Canon 50D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the 70D have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the 70D have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 50D and 70D can be found, respectively, in the Canon 50D Manual (free pdf) or the online Canon 70D Manual.

 So what is the bottom line?
 Is the Canon 50D better than the Canon 70D or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.